Drumheller Channels National Natural Landmark: Impacts of early settlement

-The Drumheller Channels are named for the humble, impoverished, farming family that gave basic over-night hospitality to J Harlen Bretz and three students in 1922, when they were mapping the area on foot.

 Bureau of Reclamation actions

 In 1934, the U.S. Bureau of Reclamation initiated construction on the Grand Coulee Dam on the Columbia River about 100 mi north of the Drumheller Channels.
 Grand Coulee was only one part of the Columbia Basin Project, which included four major storage reservoirs, hundreds of pumping plants, 2300 mi of canals and laterals to irrigate the region.
 Irrigation began in 1951, raising the water table.
 By 1980, when the last stage of the project was completed, the area of wetlands in the Columbia Basin was at least 20 times larger than it had been earlier as a result of seepage and a raised water table.
 Migrating waterfowl were drawn to the region by the water and by greatly increased food supplies from the adjacent farmlands.

 Columbia National Wildlife Refuge

-The Columbia National Wildlife Refuge is collocated with the Drumheller Channels.
+The Columbia National Wildlife Refuge is colocated with the Drumheller Channels.
 Adjacent areas are included in the Seep Lakes Wildlife Area.
 More than 200 species of mammals and birds can be found in the cliffs, marshes, grasslands, lakes, seeps, and other riparian areas.